 Use common sense.
 History is important, but the first grader is learning all sorts of foundational skills from scratch: reading, writing, putting sentences together, keeping track of the dates, telling time, adding, subtracting, and so forth.
-If the child misses some ancient history in first grade, he'll pick it up in fifth grade, or in ninth grade, or in independent reading before fifth grade.
+If the child misses some ancient history in first grade, he'll pick it up in fifth grade, or in ninth grade, or in independent reading.
 If he doesn't learn to read, write, and do basic mathematical operations, he'll be hampered for years.
 So in the early grades, give priority to reading, grammar, spelling, writing, and math.
 History and science follow on these basic abilities.

 Ideally, you'll do history three days per week for an hour each day, or two days for a slightly longer period; or you'll do math, grammar, writing, and reading four days a week and devote the fifth to history and science.
-(See the Epilogue, "The Grammar Stage at a Glance," pages 218-221, for several sample schedules.)
+(See the Epilogue, "The Grammar Stage at a Glance," pages 215-218, for several sample schedules.)

 Sit down on the sofa with your first grader and read a section of Ancient Times (volume one of The Story of the World) aloud to him.
 Let him ask questions.
 When you've finished the section, move to a writing surface (a desk or the kitchen table).
 Get out a sheet of notebook paper, and give it the same title as the section you've just read ("The First Writing," for example, or "Making Mummies").
 Then ask the child to tell back to you the most important or most interesting thing that you just read.
 Prompt him with questions, if necessary.
-Write his narration down in your neatest printing-you want him to be able to read it.
-When this page is finished, ask the child to read it back to you.
-Then put it into the child's history notebook.
-Continue this process for each section until you reach the end of the chapter (most chapters contain two related sections).
+Write his narration down in your neatest printing